ACRae/AB-Genome-Assembly-Comparison/README.md

 ## 4. Evaluate the contigs
 Keep in mind that some assemblies might fail without warning and so some evaluations are not present.

-The evaluation is done using [quast]`https://quast.sourceforge.net/`.
+The evaluation is done using the Quast tool `https://quast.sourceforge.net/`.

 To evaluate the model run `./quast_eval.sh`